Frequently Asked Questions

 Overview

-Carequality, a 501c3 non-profit, is a national-level, consensus-built, interoperability framework to enable exchange between and among health information networks and service platforms.
+Carequality, a 501c3 non-profit, is a national-level, consensus-built, interoperability framework that provides a set of policies and technical rules that outline how to share information across health information networks and service platforms.
 Carequality supports secure access to health information across diverse networks, including those operated by electronic health record vendors, record locator service providers, health information exchanges, and others.
 The connectivity is governed by technical and policy agreements developed and maintained by a broad group of industry and government stakeholders.
-A Framework provides a set of policies and technical rules that outline how to share information across networks.
-A network actively exchanges data, using the framework rules.

 Carequality was founded as an initiative of The Sequoia Project in 2014.
 The non-profit launched and fostered Carequality’s growth to ensure it was a self-sustaining organization.
 In 2018, Carequality became an independent, 501c3 organization with its own governance and board of directors.